mit-dci/mas.s62/README.md

 ## Final Projects

-You may form groups of 2-4 students and prepare a presentation and a 4 page paper on one of the following:
+You may form groups of 1-4 students and prepare a presentation and a ~4 page paper on one of the following:

+Project proposals are due 2018-04-18 29:59 EDT - submit them via github repo.  (e-mail is also OK if you can get git to work)

-1. Design and implement an application or system ([project ideas](projects.md))
+1. Design and implement an application or system
 2. Add a new feature to an existing system like Bitcoin, Ethereum, or another cryptocurrency or shared ledger implementation
 3. Propose a formalization in this space for a topic that has not been formalized yet
 4. Pose and solve an interesting problem